duncan-ship-it/sta20010/assignment1/assignment1.md

 89 89  24   Male       6 10 NA 11 12 13 15 16 26 21  22  23  13
 93 93  27 Female      11  7  9 12 NA 15 13 15 25 24  NA  22  15
 ```

-"Q2", "Q4", "Q5", "Q10", "Q11", and "Q12" contain missing values, totalling 6 NA values.

 ```
 > apply(cleaning[seq(5, 16)], 2, max, na.rm=T)
  Q1  Q2  Q3  Q4  Q5  Q6  Q7  Q8  Q9 Q10 Q11 Q12
  19  28  30  30 120  26  52  32  33  26  52  26
 ```

-Questions 5, 7 and 11 contain unusually high values, given that the score scale limit was 40 (120, 52, and 52 respectively).
+Furthermore, some questions contain unusually high values, given that the score scale was between 0 and 40.
+Q5 has a 120 score, and Q7 and Q8 each have a 52 score.

+Excluding the converted "#NA" values, there were 4 missing values (Q2, Q10, Q11, Q12).

 ### 3. _Replace unusual values and missing values if exists, in the dataset with NA._